firesand/Gentoo-easy-install/README.md

 6.  **Install Desktop Environment** (Optional): Installs and configures your chosen DE.
 7.  **Make System Bootable**: Generates `fstab`, builds the `initramfs`, and installs the bootloader.
 8.  **Finalize**: Sets the root password, creates a user account, and installs optional packages.

+### 🎯 What to Expect During Installation

+The installer provides clear feedback at every step:

+- **Progress Indicators**: Real-time status updates for each installation phase
+- **Error Handling**: Clear error messages with suggested solutions
+- **Recovery Options**: Multiple ways to recover from any issues
+- **Manual Control**: Take over at any point if you prefer manual intervention

+> 💡 **Pro Tip**: Even if the automated installation encounters issues, you can always drop into a shell and fix things manually.
+The installer is designed to be helpful, not restrictive.

 ### Secure User Account Creation